thesaigoneer/atomic-saigon/README.md

 # atomic-saigon &nbsp; [![build-ublue](https://github.com/blue-build/template/actions/workflows/build.yml/badge.svg)](https://github.com/blue-build/template/actions/workflows/build.yml)

-This is the setup of my customized ublue images, using the BlueBuild toolkit, based on Fedora 40.
+This is the setup of my customized ublue images, using the BlueBuild toolkit, based on Fedora 40 and 41.
 For more information i refer to their website at https://universal-blue.org/.
 You can find a large number of other specific images there as well.
 A specific part of their toolkit is the Tinkerers Guide to building your own images.
 That has now been spun-off to BlueBuild at https://blue-build.org/.